cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 CK is LEAK-BIND-K-CT.

-Justification: To win the adversary must construct two distinct CK ciphertexts that decapsulate to the same non-bot key.
+Justification: To win the adversary must construct two distinct CK ciphertexts that decapsulate to the same non-`reject` key.
 Call the CK ciphertexts output by the adversary (ct_PQ^0, ct_T^0) and (ct_PQ^1, ct_T^1).
 Distinctness implies (ct_PQ^0, ct_T^0) != (ct_PQ^1, ct_T^1).
 Since ct_T is included in the KDF, if ct_T^0 != ct_T^1, a win must collide the KDF.